jcchoiling/offsite-test/weblog/README.md

     git clone https://github.com/jcchoiling/offsite-test.git

-Run the setup.sh for environment setup:
+Go to weblog folder and run the setup.sh for environment setup:

+    cd weblog
     bash setup.sh

 #### *If you have already executed the setup.sh, you don't have to run the following code, you can directly jump to _Getting Start_.*